Skip to main content

 Description of future collaboration with CCRI-CSO

-• Input, support and in particular knowledge provision to Thematic Working Groups of the CCRI-CSO
+• Provide input, support, and knowledge to the Thematic Working Groups of the CCRI-CSO.

-• PDA methodology as input for CCRI methodology
+• Contribute PDA methodology as input for CCRI methodology.

 Findings: regulatory bottlenecks